5 ways to get creative with yogurt pots

-With the half term break now upon us, we’ve been looking for some creative activities for the school holidays.
+With the summer holidays now over, we’ve been looking for some creative activities to reduce waste.
 What if there was a way you could save space in your recycling bin and keep your kids occupied for a few hours?
 Educate your child with these 5 creative ways to re-use your Dunsters Farm yogurt pots.

 Back when Dunsters Farm first started selling their popular yogurts, it was way before today’s ‘throw away’ culture had begun and as a child growing up, we were big advocates of “recycling” our Dunsters Farm yogurt pots!
 My grandparents and parents would often use the pots for craft purposes such as paint pots, PVA glue pots and even growing seeds.
 We often took empty yogurt pots in to school for art lessons and had some happy times creating rockets and towers from old Dunsters Farm yogurt pots!